EricssonResearch/calvin-constrained/README.md

+# Calvin is no longer actively maintained.

+Since the base version of Calvin has been retired, we unfortunately have to retire this repository as well.
+It will be kept in an archived state for the time being.
+You are welcome to fork, clone, and work on it, but it is unlikely there will be any further official releases and updates from our side.

+It's been fun.
+Take care.

+Cheers.

 # calvin-constrained

 calvin-constrained is a C based implementation of Calvin, https://github.com/EricssonResearch/calvin-base, targeting devices with constraints on memory, processing power and power consumption.